Mohamed-Samehh/Work-Manager/README.md

 - HR Dashboard (Hr.php): The main dashboard for HR staff to view all approved work hours.

 Conclusion
-- The Digis Squared HR Management System is an ideal solution for managing part-time employee schedules and records.
+- The Work Manager is an ideal solution for managing part-time employee schedules and records for Digis Squared.
 Its comprehensive suite of features, combined with a focus on user experience and efficient management, makes it a standout choice in the competitive landscape of HR management systems.